| Common

 was taking a toll and it came back smaller and weaker every year.
 In

 2006, I gave up and dug it out.
-I leave it here as an obituary to
+I leave it here as an

 a gorgeous plant that was with this house for at least one decade and